DaveVoorhis/Wrapd/README.md

 Wrapd is a *SQL amplifier*, a lightweight database abstraction layer generator and schema migrator that helpfully exposes SQL in Java rather than hiding it.

 This is the source project for the Wrapd library.
 If you want to use Wrapd, go [Get Wrapd](#get-wrapd).
-If you want to improve Wrapd, start with [build Wrapd](#build-wrapd).
+If you want to improve Wrapd, start with [Build Wrapd](#build-wrapd).

 ### Use Wrapd ###